d4g0/aristiedes-inn-tiny-bookings-web/README.md

 Remove home middleware from public home

 [done]
-Fix focus styles non show up in non chrome browsers (autoprefixer)
+Fix focus styles non show up in non chrome browsers (autoprefixer) was tailwind 3.0.23, downgrade it to .10